runekaagaard/linux-surfacebook2-rotation-bugfix/README.md

     cd linux-surfacebook2-rotation-bugfix
     ./install.sh

 Then log in and out.
-Rotation of touchpad should now work.
+Rotation of touchscreen should now work.

 # Acknowledgments